Rome Attractions

 Ticket Cost: €41

-Buy Roma Pass and visit one or two of Rome’s top attractions with access to public transport.
+Buy This TicketBuy Roma Pass and visit one or two of Rome’s top attractions with access to public transport.
 Pick either a 48-hour pass or a 72-hour pass and get direct entry into the famous gems of Rome.

-Frequently asked questions about tickets
+Frequently asked questions

 Yes, tickets for La Traviata Opera are available at the St. Paul’s Within the Walls’ ticket office.
-However, the popular timeslots may sell out due to high demand, so it is better to get them online in advance.
+However, popular timeslots may sell out due to high demand, so it is better to get them online in advance.

 Visitors can present their tickets on mobile devices, but printed tickets are also accepted at the St. Paul’s Within the Walls Church.
 You can show the tickets on your smartphone at the entrance and walk inside the attraction.